cobbzilla/mobiletto/README.md

     //     * delimiter: optional, directory delimiter, default is '/' (note: always '/' when encryption is enabled)
     //     * partSize: optional, large files will be split into chunks of this size when uploading const b3 = await mobiletto('b2', b2_key_id, b2_app_key, {bucket: 'bk', partSize: 10000000})

+    // To use 'indexeddb' driver:
+    //   * key: IndexedDB database name
+    //   * secret: ignored, can be null
+    //   * opts object:
+    //     * indexedDB: required, the indexedDB object (an instance of IDBFactory) const idb = await mobiletto('indexeddb', 'my_db', null, { indexedDB })

     // List files
     api.list()  // --> returns an array of metadata objects